-Essential oils can be used for lipomas.
-Essential oils are very concentrated natural medicines!
+Essential oils are a pleasant way to treat lipomas.
+Essential oils are very concentrated natural medicines and many of them smell lovely as well!
 They should be diluted for topical use.

 Sage, tea tree, and frankincense essential oils can be used for lipomas.
 Add 1/2 teaspoon of one or a combination of the above mentioned essential oils to 1 tablespoon of a carrier oil (Coconut oil, fractionated coconut oil or castor oil) and apply to lipomas twice a day.

-How Long Will it Take to Cure Lipomas?
+How Long Will it Take to Cure My Lipoma?

 Because lipomas can take time to shrink and disappear completely, do stick with your remedy (or remedies) of choice for at least a month.
 If you see no change at all, consider adding another remedy to your treatment plan, or try a different remedy.
 Everyone is different, so what works for one person is not the solution for everyone.
 But don't give up.
 While it is common to hear that the only "cure" for lipomas is surgery, our readers tell a different story, but usually their story includes perseverance and faithfulness to a remedy in terms of weeks or months instead or one or two applications of a remedy.